 We play our part in the will of God >> Knowing

-the will of God – It is important to have that assurance in the
+the will of God – It is important to have assurance in the

 will of God.
-There are many who are seeking assurance for their salvation, but
+There are many who are seeking assurance for salvation, but

-Paul is talking about assurance in the will of God, meaning the Colossians
+Paul is talking about having assurance in the will of God.
+The Colossians were

 walking in the will of God.
 In many respects knowing the will of God is just

-as important as knowing we are saved and going to heaven.
+as important as our confidence in salvation.
 A person who is

-person; if we believe that, we are about 90% there.
+much to believe that God is a good person, and if we believe that, we are 90% there.
 He is so good that He sent

-the blood of Jesus, including our good works, and we don’t take anything
+the cross, not even our good works, and we don’t take anything

 from it.
 His blood stands alone as our salvation before the Father.
-Our good
+Good

 we really don’t believe in His goodness.